Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 farRed_dist_if_green_1 showing the distribution of far-red predictions per sample when the green trace was classified as having one-step.

-Visit the Prediciton_visualization folder to see some scripts on how to see far-red traces with their predictions alongside the colocalized green trace.
+Visit the Visualize_predictions folder to see scripts on how to view far-red traces with their predictions alongside corresponding colocalized green traces.